Modular binary octahedral symmetry for flavor structure of Standard Model

 We now turn to analyze the assignments and the resulting mass matrices of Majorana neutrinos.
-We consider two distinct mass generation mechanisms: the effective Weinberg operator and the type-I seesaw mechanism.
-If neutrino masses are generated via the Weinberg operator, the most general modular-invariant Weinberg operator of neutrino masses can be written as
+We consider two distinct neutrino mass generation mechanisms: the effective Weinberg operator and the type-I seesaw mechanism.
+If neutrino masses are generated via the Weinberg operator, the modular-invariant Weinberg operator of neutrino masses can be written as

 where $\Lambda$ denotes the lepton number breaking scale.
-In this case, the effective neutrino mass matrix $M_{\nu}$ only depends on the $2O$ representation assignments and modular weights of the left-handed lepton fields $L$, and $M_{\nu}$ is symmetric matrix.
-Similar to what we have done in section~\ref{sec:Dirac_fermion}, we can discuss all possible assignments of $L$ and the corresponding $M_{\nu}$ in the case that the neutrino masses are described by the Weinberg operator.
-For different assignments of the left-handed leptons, the resulting matrices/sub-matrices of $M_{\nu}$ can be obtained from table~\ref{tab:fermion_submatrix} with $\rho_{\psi}=\rho_{\psi^{c}}=\rho_{L}$.
-Besides, the anti-symmetric terms the neutrino mass matrix $M_{\nu}$ should be removed, since the Majorana neutrino mass matrix is symmetric.
+In this case, the effective neutrino mass matrix $M_{\nu}$ only depends on the $2O$ representation assignments and modular weights of the LH lepton fields $L$.
+Similar to what we have done in section~\ref{sec:Dirac_fermion}, we can discuss all possible assignments of $L$ and the corresponding $M_{\nu}$.
+For different assignments of the LH leptons, the resulting matrices/sub-matrices of $M_{\nu}$ can be obtained from table~\ref{tab:fermion_submatrix} with $\rho_{\psi}=\rho_{\psi^{c}}=\rho_{L}$.
+Besides, the anti-symmetric terms of the neutrino mass matrix $M_{\nu}$ should be removed, since the Majorana neutrino mass matrix is symmetric.

 For the case that neutrino masses are generated through the type-I seesaw mechanism, the general form of the superpotential in neutrino sector is